 - If you are an applicant residing in Australia but subsequently completed your undergraduate degree in the intervening period between application and invitation to the interview and are no longer residing in Australia, you are still eligible to complete the MMI via video conference.

-- The video conference will run separately for the MD and DPT Applicants.
+- The video conference will run separately for MD and DPT applicants.

 Check out Fraser's Medical MMI Question Generator to predict the questions and prepare well for the medical interview!